Linaro/lava/doc/v2/pipeline-admin.rst

 ***************************************************

-If this device does not already exist in the database of the instance, it will need to be created by the admins.
-This step is similar to how devices were added to the database with the current dispatcher:
+If this device does not already exist in the database of the instance, it will need to be created by the admins using the :ref:`django_admin_interface`

-* Login to the Adminstration interface for the instance
-* Click on Lava_Scheduler_App

 If there are no devices of this device type in the instance, check that the device type exists and create it if not.
-Don't worry about a health check at this stage. (pipeline device health checks will follow in time.)
+Don't worry about a health check at this stage.

-Create the device using the device type and ensure that the device has the :command:`Pipeline device?` field checked.
-Pipeline devices need the worker hostname to be set manually in the database, ensure this is correct, then save the changes.
+Create the device using the device type then set the worker hostname for this device and save the changes.

 .. _create_device_dictionary: